FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-include vomiting among the early, and most common, symptoms.
+include vomiting among the early, and most common, symptoms, but

-Repeated, forceful vomiting if
+Repeated, forceful vomiting If

 your puppy has vomited several times over a period of 3 - 4 hours, has

-puppy vomiting that is accompanied by diarrhea, lethargy, loss of
+Also has diarrhea or other symptoms of illness Puppy vomiting that is accompanied by diarrhea, lethargy, loss of

 appetite, panting, pacing or other signs of distress or illness needs to

 be evaluated by a veterinarian immediately.
-It could be due to

-blood in your puppys' vomit could indicate significant
+Blood in the vomit Blood in your puppys' vomit could indicate significant

 irritation/inflammation of the esophagus, stomach ulcers or a bleeding